-Choose one the classifiers (supervised learners) implemented in weka (e.g. decision tree (J48), neural network) that looks interesting and seems reasonable for your dataset.
+Choose one of the supervised learners (e.g. decision tree (J48), neural network) that looks interesting and seems reasonable for your dataset.
 Write a page or so describing how this particular algorithm works.
 Report the results of running this algorithm on the dataset you chose in part one.
 You should explore the algorithm by varying at least one of its critical parameters.
 For example, how the classification performance of the neural network changes with the number of hidden nodes.